conarwelsh/nettuts-laravel4-and-backbone/README.md

 **public/views/layouts/application.blade.php**

 Just a simple HTML layout file.
-We are however using the `asset` helper from Laravel to help in creating paths to our assets.
+We are however using the `asset` helper from Laravel to aid us in creating paths to our assets.
 It is good practice to use this type of helper, because if you ever happen to move your project into a sub-folder, all of your links will still work.

 We made sure that we included all of our dependencies in this file, and also added the jQuery dependency.
-I chose to get jQuery from the Google CDN, because chances are the visiting user of this site will already have a copy from that CDN cached in their browser, saving us from having to complete the HTTP request for it.
+I chose to request jQuery from the Google CDN, because chances are the visiting user of this site will already have a copy from that CDN cached in their browser, saving us from having to complete the HTTP request for it.

 One important thing to note here is the way in which we are nesting our view.
 Mustache does not have Block Sections like Blade does, so instead, the contents of the nested view will be made available under a variable with the name of the section.
-I will point this out later when we actually render this view.
+I will point this out when we render this view from our route.

 ```html
 <!DOCTYPE html>